Defect configuration of an active nematic around a circular obstacle: Abstract

 \section{Abstract}

-Nematic liquid crystal is a complex fluid whose constituents have an anisotropic shape and exhibit orientational order.
-A class of active matter which exhibits orientational order, e.g., cell populations, is called active nematic.
-A singularity of the orientational field, called a topological defect, is a robust structure which cannot be removed by continuum deformations.
-This robustness plays an important role in, e.g., the process of morphogenesis.
 To enhance the understanding of the behavior of active nematic, it is important to understand the behavior of topological defects.
 In this paper, we study the configuration of topological defects of a two-dimensional active nematic around a circular obstacle.
 In the case of a passive nematic liquid crystal, the equilibrium configuration of defects can be easily identified by the method of image charges.
 In the case of an active nematic, however, one must take account of the flow field generated by active constituents, and the problem of identifying the defect configuration becomes complicated.
-In this study, we perform numerical simulations and investigate how the stationary defect configuration deviates from the passive case.
+We first perform numerical simulations and investigate how the stationary defect configuration deviates from the passive case.
 Furthermore, we carry out a theoretical calculation based on an analytical expression relating the defect velocity with the force exerted on the defect.
 Our theoretical calculation qualitatively reproduces the simulation results.
 Our study may be applied to describing the behaviour of e.g. cell populations in the presence of obstacles, and has the potential to benefit related fields, e.g., developmental biology.